-For Intel Macs running macOS 11 Big Sur and earlier, the eDrive and Protogo tools can be used to create startup disks used for testing and repair from a secondary volume.
+For Intel Macs running macOS 11 Big Sur and earlier, the eDrive and TechTool Protogo tools can be used to create startup disks used for testing and repair from a secondary volume.

-For Apple Silicon Macs and any Mac using macOS 12 Monterey and later, the best option is to create your own startup disk using the macOS installer, and then add Techtool Pro and any other utilities you may need after creating your startup disk.
+For Apple Silicon Macs and any Mac using macOS 12 Monterey and later, the best option is to create your own startup disk using the macOS installer, and then add TechTool Pro and any other utilities you may need after creating your startup disk.

 To request that Apple provide the capacity for developers to provide tools like eDrive and TechTool Protogo, please use their macOS feedback page.
 In your feedback, indicate that you would like third party developers to be able to use the currently installed OS to create bootable backups and diagnostic disks.